bbauska/W3Cx-5of5/README.md

   alt="Snapshot of a web page in Netscape Navigator 2." />
 </p>

-**Netscape Navigator 2 in 1996, with big buttons and plain HTML pages (CSS did not exist at that time)**
+<b>Netscape Navigator 2 in 1996, with big buttons and plain HTML pages
+(CSS did not exist at that time)</b>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 88. snapshot of a web page in internet explorer (67) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">